-- 3. Click the English radio button, then click OK.
-You'll get a blank drawing file. - Choose Window ➤ Tile Vertically to get a view of both drawing files.
-The options in the Window pull-down menu act just like their counterparts in other Windows programs that allow multiple document editing. - 5.
-Click in the window with the Nozzle3d drawing to make it active. - 6.
-Choose View \geq Zoom \geq All to get an overall view of the drawing. - 7.
-Click the words Nozzle 1984 near the bottom of the drawing. - 8.
+- 1. Click in the window with the Nozzle3d drawing to make it active. - 2.
+Choose View \rightarrow Zoom \rightarrow All to get an overall view of the drawing. - 3.
+Click the words Nozzle 1984 near the bottom of the drawing. - 4.
 Click and drag on the words Nozzle 1984.
 You'll see a small rectangle appear next to the cursor.

-9. While still holding the left mouse button, drag the cursor to the new file window.
+5. While still holding the left mouse button, drag the cursor to the new file window.
 When you see the words Nozzle 1984 appear in the new drawing window, release the mouse button.
 You've just copied a text object from one file to another.

 Now you have two files open at once.
 You can have as many files open as you want, as long as you have adequate memory to accommodate them.
-You can control the individual document windows as you would any window using the Window pull-down menu or the window control buttons in the upper-right corner of the document window.
+You can control the individual document windows as you would any window, using the Window pull-down menu or the window control buttons in the upper-right corner of the document window.